-In a seminal work, Deffner et al.~\cite{Deffner2013} used a geometric approach based on the Bures angle (see Eq.~\eqref{eq:buresangle}) to derive MT and ML type bounds for QSLs.
+In a seminal work, Deffner et al.~\cite{Deffner2013} used a geometric approach based on the Bures angle (see Eq.~\eqref{eq:buresangle}) to derive MT and ML-type QSLs.
 They started their calculations by taking the time derivative of Eq.~\eqref{eq:buresangle}.
-Then, using von Neumann ~\cite{vonNeumann1937,Mirsky1975,Grigorieff1991,Deffner2013} and Cauchy-Schwarz~\cite{delCampo2013,Deffner2013} inequalities for operators, they arrived at a set of MT and ML-type bounds for QSL.
-All of the obtained bounds are written in terms of the Bures angle~\cite{Deffner2013}.
+Then, using von Neumann ~\cite{vonNeumann1937,Mirsky1975,Grigorieff1991,Deffner2013} and Cauchy-Schwarz~\cite{delCampo2013,Deffner2013} inequalities for operators, they arrived at a set of MT and ML-type QSLs.
+All of the obtained QSLs are written in terms of the Bures angle~\cite{Deffner2013}.
 However, it is worth mentioning that the metric character of the Bures angle is not needed at any point in their QSL derivation.
-Furthermore, working out all the bounds obtained in ref.~\cite{Deffner2013}, it can be seen that they can be rewritten in terms of Bures fidelity alone.
+Furthermore, working out all the QSLs obtained in Ref.~\cite{Deffner2013}, it can be seen that they can be rewritten in terms of Bures fidelity alone.
 On the other hand, all of their results can be reinterpreted and rewritten to express them in the form given by Theorem 2.
-Thus, all the bounds obtained in ref.~\cite{Deffner2013} are contained within the framework introduced in our work.
-It is important to note again that the bounds obtained in ref.~\cite{Deffner2013} are independent of the Bures angle and any other function of Bures fidelity, $D(F_B)$, that satisfies the properties stated in Proposition~\ref{proposition} and Theorem~\ref{theo:buresfidelity}.
+Thus, all the QSLs obtained in Ref.~\cite{Deffner2013} are contained within the framework introduced in our work.
+It is important to note again that the QSLs obtained in Ref.~\cite{Deffner2013} are independent of the Bures angle and any other function of Bures fidelity, $D(F_B)$, that satisfies the properties stated in Proposition~\ref{proposition} and Theorem~\ref{theo:buresfidelity}.

-An approach similar to that used in ref.~\cite{Deffner2013} is used by Wu et al. in ref.~\cite{Wu2020} where the so-called \textit{modified Bures angle} is introduced:
+An approach similar to that used in Ref.~\cite{Deffner2013} is used by Wu et al. in Ref.~\cite{Wu2020} where the so-called \textit{modified Bures angle} is introduced:

 In last equation, $\mathcal{F}_s$ represents the \textit{super fidelity} given by Eq.~\eqref{eq:superfidelity}.